discordjs/guide/guide/popular-topics/errors.md

 ### Path

-The path is another helpful piece of information.
-The path tells you where you tried to execute an action.
-We cannot possibly cover all API paths, but they are usually very descriptive.
-In the example above, the path tells you that you are first in the channels path, and then judging by the id after it, you can see you got a specific channel.
-After the `/api/v7/channels/638200642359525387` you can see that you get the `messages` of that channel, and in the same way you saw before, you see you try to access a specific message by id; however, an invalid id was provided, which is the origin of the message.
+Another helpful piece of information is the path, which tells you what API endpoint the error occurred on.
+We cannot possibly cover all endpoints, but they are usually very descriptive.

+In the above example, the path tells you that the action was executed in the `/channels/` scope.
+The number you see next is the channel's ID.
+Next, you can spot the `message/` scope.
+The number is again the object's ID.
+Combined with the method `GET` you can conclude, that the bot tried to fetch the message with the id `[object Object]` from the channel with the ID `638200642359525387`.

+As the error message tells you `[object Object ]` is not a valid ID, so you now know where to look for an error!
+Find out where you pass an object as an ID when trying to fetch a message and fix your code in that location.

 ### Code